Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: NP-hardness of PC-Min-ED-

-The value of $M$ must be big enough to ensure that Lemma~\ref{lem:separator} safely applies.
-A first lower-bound on $M$, namely $M > 2\ell$, comes most natural after considering the statements of Lemmas~\ref{lem:NPCstar_easy} and~\ref{lem:NPCstar_hard}.
+\ignore{ \alex{[Probably remove]A first lower-bound on $M$, namely $M > 2\ell$, comes most natural after considering the statements of Lemmas~\ref{lem:NPCstar_easy} and~\ref{lem:NPCstar_hard}.
 A second and last lower-bound on $M$, namely $M \geq 4\ell^2$, comes after considering that any path entirely contained within a $D(i)$ gadget has length less than $4\ell^2$.
-Thus we set $M := \min\{2\ell, 4\ell^2\} = 4\ell^2$.
+Thus we set $M := \max\{2\ell, 4\ell^2\} = 4\ell^2$.}}

-With this, the definition of the $\Sigma^*$-DAGs $\mathcal{A}$ and $\mathcal{B}$ is complete: they are produced by replacing the $D(i)$ gadgets with the corresponding $i$'s within their high-level structures.
-The whole construction can be easily performed within poly-logarithmic internal space.
-Clearly, the expanded DAGs $\mathcal{A}_\varepsilon$ and $\mathcal{B}_\varepsilon$ can also be produced within poly-logarithmic internal space since poly-log-SPACE is closed under composition.

-Before proceeding to the proofs of the lemmas, we present a result that follows by a slight modification of the scheme.